sunny3e/SQLPackage/README.md

 It will also add two other packages, Apples Logger, and ObjectMapper, this is done automatically through the package dependencies.

 To add this package go to Xcode Project 'Info' 'Build Settings' 'Swift Packages' select 'Swift Packages' and hit the '+' button and then enter the URL(git@github.com:pmurphyjam/SQLPackage.git) for this.
 Xcode should then do the rest for you.
+There will be three Packages, SQLDataAccess, DataManager, Sqldb, click on all three.

 ## Initializing SQLPackage